lireincore/yii2-imgcache/README.md

 ];
 ```

-See imgcache [README.md](https://github.com/lireincore/imgcache/blob/master/README.md) for more information about the available effects and other config options.
+See ImgCache [README.md](https://github.com/lireincore/imgcache/blob/master/README.md) for more information about the available effects and other config options.

+Also add the following code in your Yii2 application configuration:

 ```php
 $config = [